Book family-friendly attractions

 - Sing like a superstar at karaoke bars in London: Some allow entry to under-18s at specific times and days.

 - Catch one of Rough Trade East's in-store gigs: See a cool new band.

 - Don't miss the Young Creatives workshops at The Roundhouse (aged 15+ only): Learn how to be a DJ or musician.

 Hear more live music in London.

 Where to eat in London for teens

-- Emulate your favourite bloggers at Peggy Porschen and Palm Vaults: Have coffee and almost-too-pretty-to-eat cakes at London’s coolest cafes.
+- Emulate your favourite bloggers at Peggy Porschen and Farm Girl: Have coffee and almost-too-pretty-to-eat sweet and savoury delights at London’s coolest cafes.

 - Have fun at the Draughts board game cafes in Hackney and Waterloo: Challenge your family over some tasty food.

 - Use the interactive ordering system to select your food at Inamo: This quirky Asian restaurant puts you in control of your surroundings using fun interactive technology.

 - Check out London’s quirky restaurants: Cause serious FOMO among your friends.